What coloured bag should I use for garbage?

 Line your bin or cart using: paper liners, paper leaf and yard waste bags, paper grocery bags, flyers, paper towel or layer food waste with leaves in your cart.

-Also try straining and wrapping wet food in newspaper.
-Cereal boxes are great for holding wet food scraps.
+Also try straining then wrapping wet food in newspaper.
+Cereal boxes are great for wet scraps, meat and bones.
 Once these boxes are filled, toss them directly in the green cart.

 I would like to bring waste to the LRCRC, what should I do before I load my vehicle or trailer with waste?